ipv6tech/cloud-networking-101/lab/lab4.md

    1. If successful this will output a list of actions that will be performed.
 4. Next we will run `terraform apply -auto-approve`.

-> [!NOTE]
-> This one is pretty quick, resources should become available pretty quickly.

 ### Verify Google Cloud

 - Can you SSH to the instance?